Samizo-AITL/zenn-articles/articles/en/06_mechanical/02_what-is-freecad.md

 title: What Is FreeCAD? — A CAD Tool for Describing Design as Code
 ---

-# 🛠️ 【Mechanical Design:02】What Is FreeCAD? — A CAD Tool for Describing Design as Code
+# 【Mechanical Design】🛠️ 02.
+What Is FreeCAD? — A CAD Tool for Describing Design as Code
 topics: ["cad", "freecad", "mechanical design", "python", "design philosophy"]

 ---